Jump to Glossary

 Understanding SAT Percentiles

-SAT percentiles help you compare your score to other test-takers.
-Your percentile shows the percentage of students who scored lower than you.
-For example, if you’re in the 75th percentile, you scored higher than 75% of SAT test-takers.
+Your SAT percentile shows how you compare to other test takers, specifically the percentage of students who scored lower than you.
+For example, a 75th percentile score means you scored higher than 75% of SAT test-takers.

 SAT Score Percentile Chart (2024–2025)